WASHINGTON (AP) — The Latest on President Donald Trump and the mass shootings in Texas and Ohio (all times local):

 President Donald Trump says Washington “must come together” in the wake of two mass shootings this weekend to “get strong background checks” for gun users.
 But he is providing no details on what sort of legislation he would support.

-Trump, who will make remarks later Monday, tweeted about the weekend shootings in Texas and Ohio that left dozens of people dead.
+Trump, who will make remarks later Monday, tweeted about the weekend shootings in Texas and Ohio that left 29 dead and dozens wounded.
 He said: “We can never forget them, and those many who came before them.”

 The Democrat-led House has passed a gun control bill that includes fixes to the nation’s firearm background check system, but it has languished in the GOP-controlled Senate.